Online Therapy in Texas

 Session Rates

 Transparent pricing.
-No surprises.

 I believe you should know exactly what you're investing — financially and emotionally — before we ever get on the phone.